sekka1/managedkube.com/_posts/2019-01-09-introducing-k8sbot.md

 # A Kubernetes troubleshooting chatbot

-We have been working on a Slack chatbot that will help you to troubleshoot Kubernetes and would love your feedback. k8sBot is your friendly Kubernetes companion that helps you navigate the system and save you time.
+We have been working on a Slack chatbot that will help you to troubleshoot Kubernetes and would love your feedback. k8sBot is your friendly Kubernetes companion that helps you navigate Kubernetes, It saves users precious minutes (maybe hours!) of frustrating debugging.

 We heard from a lot of you that Kubernetes is complex.
 We also learned that many non-infrastructure engineers are getting pulled into Kubernetes to deploy their code.
 We created k8sBot to help make Kubernetes easier to use.